Health & Safety Statement

-It is the University's intent that Medical Amnesty extend to situations in which any Student makes a complaint or provides a statement to the Office of Equal Opportunity & Title IX in the course of an investigation or resolution pursuant to the University of Denver Title IX Sexual Harassment Procedures or the University of Denver General Discrimination & Harassment Procedures.
-However, Medical Amnesty does not extend to the distribution, sale or otherwise providing another individual with alcohol or drugs for the purposes of inducing incapacitation, as defined in those procedures.
+The University intends that the Medical Amnesty Process will extend to situations in which any Student makes a complaint or provides a statement to the Office of Equal Opportunity & Title IX in the course of an investigation or resolution pursuant to the Office of Equal Opportunity & Title IX Title IX Sexual Harassment Procedures or the Office of Equal Opportunity & Title IX Comprehensive Discrimination & Harassment Procedures.
+However, the Medical Amnesty Process does not extend to the distribution, sale, or otherwise providing another individual with alcohol or drugs for the purposes of inducing incapacitation, as defined in those procedures.

 When to Call for Help:

 - They are cold, clammy, pale or have blotchy skin